Artezio/SURVEYBUILDER/packages/models/README.md

 const questionnaire = new Questionnaire(/*initial questionnaire in JSON format, if needed*/);
 const questionnaireResponse = new QuestionnaireResponse(questionnaire, /*initial questionnaireResponse in JSON format, if needed*/);
 ```
-Then you should pass them straight to QuestionnaireDesigner and Questionnaire Player components.
+Then you should pass them straight to QuestionnaireDesigner and QuestionnairePlayer components.
 ## _API_

 Will be provided later.